 On Monday this week, mega-cap technology companies were shook as Federal regulatory bodies divied up antitrust oversight action of companies like Google, Amazon, Facebook.
 This is a familiar narrative to Microsoft in the late 1990s and a theme we have seen recently in Europe — where regulators have already began to demand their pound of flesh from anti-competitive tech companies.
 Similar to Banks and Pharmaceutical companies during the last two cycles, investors are wary of the potential political climate bringing big-tech regulation into focus in anticipation of the exit election cycle.

 May 30th — June 6th, 2019

 Crescent Crypto Market Index (CCMIX)

-- BTC dominance jumped to 54.5% of the total crypto market cap compared to 52% this time last week.
+- BTC dominance rose from 55.2% of the total crypto market cap this time last week to 55.7% today.